DATA-606-SPRING-2023-THU/Sruthi_Data606/docs/report.md

 # ML models used and their accuracy scores
 - Have used both regression and classification algorithms to determine which model works best for the given dataset.
-*Regression Models used:
 1. Random Forest  -  accuracy: 93%
 2. Linear Regression  -  accuracy: 88%
 3. Bagging Regressor  - accuracy : 89%
 4. Decision Tree Regressor  - accuracy: 93.5%
-*Classification Models used:
-1. Logistic Regression  - accuracy:95%
+5. Logistic Regression  - accuracy:95%
-2. Random Forest Classifier - accuracy: 94%
+6. Random Forest Classifier - accuracy: 94%
-3. Decision Tree Classifier. - accuracy: 85%
+7. Decision Tree Classifier. - accuracy: 85%
-4. Ensemble Model. - accuracy:93%
+8. Ensemble Model. - accuracy:93%

 - From all the models that were used to predict whether a particular transaction Is fraudulent or not, the best model turned out to be Logistic Regression.